Joel-Barratt/CDC-Complete-Cyclospora-typing-workflow-ALPHA-TEST/README.md

 ```bash
 bash MODULE_1_hap_caller.sh -h
 ```
->This should provide a brief help listing all possible arguments.
+>This should print a brief help listing all possible arguments.

 ## Additional Information on Project Participation